 What is the role of mitochondria?

-While the main role of the mitochondria is to create energy, they have other critical functions in the cell.
+The main role of the mitochondria is to create energy in the form of adenosine triphosphate (ATP).
+However, they have other critical functions in the cell as well.
 The mitochondria are involved in:

 - Carbohydrate, protein, and fat metabolism